Minimum Requirements for Clustered Installation

 • Memory: 16 GB

-• A user that has the ability to create databases.
+• An admin user or a user with database creation rights (CREATEDB).
 You can create such a user as follows:

 CREATE ROLE shubuser WITH CREATEDB LOGIN ENCRYPTED PASSWORD 'shubpassword'